-The ASPCA is dedicated to ensuring equines nationwide live good lives.
+The ASPCA is dedicated to ensuring good welfare for all equines.
 To that end, we’re developing innovative programs and partnerships with the equine welfare community, as well as equine industries, to help at-risk, abused or neglected horses, and horses in transition.

 Our efforts to protect equines focus on three main areas:

 The ASPCA aims to help horses transition to new careers and safe homes by increasing the number of successful horse adoptions.
 One way we are working toward this goal is through The Right Horse Initiative, which became an ASPCA program in November 2019.
 The Right Horse Initiative is solely focused on massively increasing horse adoption in the United States through collaboration and a dialogue of kindness and respect.
 The program unites both equine industry and welfare stakeholders to innovate and promote equine adoption as a method of finding your right horse.

 An estimated 1.2 million households—or approximately 2.3 million adults—in the U.S. have both the resources and desire to adopt an at-risk equine.
 Through our online adoption portal, My Right Horse, we seek to connect at-risk horses with these potential adopters.
 Recognizing both the need and the public desire to help these horses and the organizations that care for them, in 2020 we launched a horse-fostering campaign and added functionality to My Right Horse listings that allows users to indicate their interest in fostering an equine.